Current Size: 100%

 I think I am suffering disability discrimination at work.
 What can I do?

-The disability discrimination provisions of the Equality Act 2010 make it unlawful for organisations to discriminate against workers and job applicants for reasons relating to their disability.
+It is against the law for organisations to discriminate against workers and job applicants for reasons relating to their disability.
+The law is found in the Equality Act 2010.
 Both mental and physical impairments are covered.

 The statutory definition of disability is quite complicated, but there are many specialist charities who will be able to help you find out whether you are protected.
 The TUC and individual unions also publish online guides to help you.